This Week in Bridge

 Pro – The advantage to playing last to a trick is that we get to capture an honor with an honor.
 This is especially true when we are playing last in our hand – in this case, the opponents must play a high card and give us a chance to capture their honor while we are winning the trick.

-Con – When we are playing last to the trick, then we are not getting to choose which suit is led.
-When our play last is in the dummy, the opponents can see what we have and can make a better decision on how to defend.
+Con – When we are playing last to the trick, we did not get to choose which suit was led.
+When our last play is in the dummy, the opponents can see what we have and can make a better decision on how to defend.

 Conclusion

-When we are the Declarer, it is advantageous to have the opponents lead the suit you want them to lead, because we get to play second and last to the trick.
-When we play 1st to a trick, we generally have a disadvantage that each opponent gets to play after us, but we do get to choose which is we are going to lead.
-In either case, it is best if our hand (the hidden hand) is playing later – 3rd or 4th to the trick.
-Make sure that you consider if partner is going to get to play to the trick after you do.
+When we are Declarer, it is advantageous to have the opponents lead the suit we want them to lead, because we get to play second and last to the trick.
+When we play first to a trick, we generally have a disadvantage that each opponent gets to play after us, but we do get to choose which suit we are going to lead.
+In either case, it is best if our hand (the hidden hand) is playing later – third or fourth to the trick.
+Make sure that you consider whether partner is going to get to play to the trick after you do.